cnick1/sofaInstallationTools/README.md

 # TL;DR
-To do everything automatically and install the v21.12 release of SOFA *without* plugins, run:
+On a fresh Ubuntu 20.04 install, to do everything automatically and install the v21.12 release of SOFA *without* plugins, run:
 ```
 bash setupSofa.sh
 ```